-"And to teach the Jewish people all the laws that G-d has told them through Moshe."
+"And to teach the Children of Israel all the decrees that G-d has spoken through Moshe."
 (10:11)

 To teach (Le'horot) has the same root as Torah.
 The Torah is a pathfinder that directs a person to the true path of life.
 (Likutey Halakhot I, p.
 430)